yabdelhadi/CarND-Traffic-Sign-Classifier-Project/README.md

 To train the model, I used a batch size of 128 and 30 epochs.
 I tried to use a smaller batch size but it didn't seem to improve the validation accuracy so I decided to keep it at 128.
 It also seems like the validation accuracy started to saturate at around 22 epochs but I decide to go with 30 epoches since it gave me a 1.5% of a better accuracy.

-I also used the Adam optimizer because it uses the moving average of the parameters (momentum) which enables the optimizer to use a larger step size allowing the optimizer to coverage faster without fine tuning of the step size.
+I also used the Adam optimizer because it uses the moving average of the parameters (momentum) which enables the optimizer to use a larger step size allowing the optimizer to converge faster without fine tuning of the step size.
 This is a great advantage over the traditional  gradient decent.
 However, the main downside of the Adam optimizer that it requires more computational power.
-I decided to choose a learning rate of 0.001 without any fine tuning and let the Adam optimizer to converge
+I decided to choose a learning rate of 0.001 without any fine tuning and let the Adam optimizer to converge.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.